-The investment personnel of Chanticleer Holdings, Inc. currently consists of its executive officer, Michael D. Pruitt, and three additional investment analysts that assist in researching and valuing potential and additional investments.
+The investment personnel of Chanticleer Holdings, Inc. currently consists of its executive officer, Michael D. Pruitt, and two additional investment analysts that assist in researching and valuing potential and additional investments.
 The following information relates to the personnel involved in making investment and valuation decisions.

-MICHAEL D. PRUITT
+Michael D. Pruitt

 Michael Pruitt, a long-time entrepreneur with a proven track record, possesses the expertise to evaluate potential investments, form key relationships and recognize a strong management team.
 Mr. Pruitt founded Avenel Financial Group, a boutique financial services firm concentrating on emerging technology company investments.
 The business succeeded immediately, and in order to grow Avenel Financial Group to its full potential and better represent the company's ongoing business model, he formed Avenel Ventures, an innovative technology investment and business development company.
 In the late 1980s, Mr. Pruitt owned Southern Cartridge, Inc., which he eventually sold to MicroMagnetic, Inc., where he continued working as Executive Vice President and a Board member until Southern Cartridge was sold to Carolina Ribbon in 1992.
 From 1992 to 1996, Mr. Pruitt worked in a trucking firm where he was instrumental in increasing revenues from \$6 million to \$30 million.
 The firm was sold in 1996 to Priority Freight Systems.
 Between 1997 and 2000, Mr. Pruitt assisted several public and private companies in raising capital, recruiting management and preparing companies to go public or be sold.
 He was the CEO, President and Chairman of the Board of Onetravel Holdings, Inc. (formerly RCG Companies), a publicly traded holding company formerly listed on the AMEX.
 Mr. Pruitt received a Bachelor of Arts degree from Coastal Carolina University in Conway, South Carolina, where he sits on the Board of Visitors of the Wall School of Business.
-He is also Managing Director of Cain Capital Advisors.
+He is also Managing Director of Cain Capital Advisors; a Director of HealthSport, Inc. (HSPO); and CEO and a Director of Syzygy Entertainment, Ltd. (SYZG).